 - 1/2 teaspoon ground cinnamon

 - 1/2 teaspoon ground nutmeg

 - 1. Cream butter and brown sugar until light and fluffy.
 Beat in molasses, egg and water.
-Combine flour, ginger, baking soda, salt, cinnamon, nutmeg and allspice; add to creamed mixture and mix well.
+In another bowl, whisk flour, baking soda, salt and spices; gradually beat into creamed mixture.
 Divide dough in half.
 Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes or until easy to roll.

 - 2. Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/8-in. thickness.
 Cut with a floured 4-in. gingerbread man cookie cutter.
 Place 2 in. apart on greased baking sheets.